chingu-voyages/V56-tier3-team-39/README.md

 **Virtual machine**
-enable SVM Mode (Secure Virtual Machine) on windows you will want to download an ISO potentalliy i use https://parrotsec.org/download/ -> Live - > security - AMD 64-> this will give you an ISO file, open the file in the VMWareare by create new VM and select the ISO, make sure to give yourself about 8GB or ram if posible and a few cores. after you try install debian and from there install the .de b file for vscode from the web It will promot you to update
+enable SVM Mode (Secure Virtual Machine) on windows you will want to download an ISO potentalliy i use https://parrotsec.org/download/ -> Live - > security - AMD 64-> this will give you an ISO file, run the VM with a bridged network mode, 8 gb of ram and at least 4 core. open the file in the VMWareare by create new VM and select the ISO, make sure to give yourself about 8GB or ram if posible and a few cores. after you try install debian and from there install the .de  file for vscode from the web It will promot you to update

 **Python Version:**